 The Company has experienced net losses and negative cash flows from operations each period since its inception.
-Through June 30, 2018, the Company had an accumulated deficit of approximately \$58.8 million and for the six months ended June 30, 2018, cash used in operations of \$5.1 million.
+Through September 30, 2018, the Company had an accumulated deficit of approximately \$62.3 million and for the nine months ended September 30, 2018, cash used in operations of \$7.7 million.
 The Company's operations have been financed primarily through the sale of equity securities.
-The Company's net loss for the six months ended June 30, 2018 was \$7.5 million.
+The Company's net loss for the nine months ended September 30, 2018 was \$10.5 million.
 As a result, substantial doubt exists about the company's ability to continue as a going concern.

-The Company has been engaged in developing its lipid nano-crystal ("LNC") platform delivery technology and a pipeline of product candidates since 2011.
+The Company has been engaged in developing its lipid-based cardiovascular product, MAT9001 and its lipid nano-crystal ("LNC") platform delivery technology and a related pipeline of product candidates since 2011.
 To date, the Company has not obtained regulatory approval for any of its product candidates nor generated any revenue from products and the Company expects to incur significant expenses to complete development of its product candidates.
 The Company may never be able to obtain regulatory approval for the marketing of any of its product candidates in any indication in the United States or internationally and there can be no assurance that the Company will generate revenues or ever achieve profitability.

-Assuming the Company obtains FDA approval for one or more of its product candidates, which the Company does not expect to receive until 2023 at the earliest, the Company expects that its expenses will continue to increase once the Company reaches commercial launch.
+Assuming the Company obtains FDA approval for one or more of its product candidates, the Company expects that its expenses will continue to increase once the Company reaches commercial launch.
 The Company also expects that its research and development expenses will continue to increase as it moves forward with additional clinical studies for its current product candidates and development of additional product candidates.
 As a result, the Company expects to continue to increase for the foreseeable future, and that these losses will be increasing.

 To continue to fund its operations, on January 13, 2017, the Company completed a warrant tender offer, with gross cash proceeds of \$13.5 million and net proceeds of approximately \$12.7 million.
-Additionally in April 2017, the Company entered into a Controlled Equity Offering SM Sales Agreement with Cantor Fitzgerald & Co.
+Additionally, in April 2017, the Company entered into a Controlled Equity OfferingSM Sales Agreement with Cantor Fitzgerald & Co.
 "Cantor", which allows the Company, subject to certain limited restrictions and daily sales limits, to sell shares of common stock having an offering price of up to \$30 million.
-Through June 30, 2018 the Company has sold approximately 871,000 shares of common stock pursuant to the Controlled Equity Offering SM Sales Agreement with Cantor generating gross proceeds of over \$1.1 million.
+As of September 30, 2018, the Company has sold approximately 2,112,000 shares of common stock pursuant to the Controlled Equity OfferingSM Sales Agreement with Cantor generating gross proceeds of over \$1.9 million.
+Through October 31, 2018, the Company has sold approximately 13,221,000 shares of common stock pursuant to the Controlled Equity Offering Sales Agreement with Cantor Common stock pursuant to the Controlled Equity Offering Sales Agreement with Cantor Common stock pursuant to the Controlled Equity Offering Sales Agreement with Cantor Common stock pursuant to the Controlled Equity Offering Sales Agreement Cantor Common stock pursuant to the Controlled Equity Offering Sales Agreement with Cantor Common stock pursuant to the Controlled Equity Offering Sales Agreement with Cantor raising over \$10.7 million (see Footnote C).

-In June of 2018, the Company completed a Series B Preferred Stock financing which raised a net of \$ 7.1 million.
+In June of 2018, the Company completed a Series B Preferred Stock financing and received gross proceeds of approximately \$8.0 million.